ReimuYk/hw-cv-MorphologyOperation/README.md

     - se: a numpy "array" type, stands for structure element(se)
     - center(optional): a turple like (a,b) or a list like [a,b] stands for the coordinate of the center of se.
 - output:
-    - ret_img: anumpy "array" type, which is binary dilated from origin image.
+    - ret_img: a numpy "array" type, which is binary dilated from origin image.
 - implement:
     1. **calculate ret_img size**.
 The size will be *larger* than the origin image because of the dilation, w(ret_img)=w(ori_img)+w(se)-1,so does the height.
     2. **build ret_img**.
 For each pixel with the value of 1 in ori_img, we overlap the center of se on it and draw the pixel of ret_img on each 1 pixel of the overlapped se.